-1.5 Role and obligations of the PDs
+1.4 Role and obligations of the PDs

 PDs are expected to play an active role in the G-Sec market, both in its primary and secondary market segments.
-A PD will be required to have a standing arrangement with RBI based on the execution of an undertaking (Annex I) and the authorization letter issued by RBI each year.
+A PD is required to have a standing arrangement with RBI based on the execution of an undertaking (Annex I) and the authorization letter issued by RBI every three years.
+Undertaking will be based on passing of a fresh Board resolution by the PD every three years.
 The major roles and obligations of PDs are as below:

 - i.
 Support to Primary Market: PDs are required to support auctions for issue of dated G-Sec, Treasury Bills (T-Bills) and Cash Management Bills (CMBs) as per the norms for underwriting commitment, bidding commitment and success ratio as prescribed by RBI from time to time. - ii.
-Market making in G-Sec: PDs should offer two-way prices in G-Sec through the Negotiated Dealing System-Order Matching (NDS-OM), over-the-counter (OTC) market and recognized Stock Exchanges in India and take principal positions in the secondary market for G-Sec. - iii.
+Market making in G-Sec: PDs should offer two-way prices in G-Sec through the Negotiated Dealing System-Order Matching (NDS-OM), over-the-counter (OTC) market and recognized Stock Exchanges in India and take principal positions in the secondary market for G-Sec.

+- iii.
 PDs should maintain adequate physical infrastructure and skilled manpower for efficient participation in primary issues, trading in the secondary market, and to advise and educate investors. - iv.
 PDs shall have an efficient internal control system for fair conduct of business, settlement of trades and maintenance of accounts. - v.
 A PD shall provide to RBI, access to all records, books, information and documents as and when required. - vi.
-A PD's investment in G-Sec, including T-Bills and CMBs, on a daily basis should be at least equal to its net call/notice/repo (including CBLO) borrowing plus net RBI borrowing (through LAF/ Intra-Day Liquidity/ Liquidity Support) plus the minimum prescribed NOF. - vii.
+A PD's investment in G-Sec (including T-Bills and CMBs) and Corporate Bond (to the extent of 50% of NOF) on a daily basis should be at least equal to its net call/notice (excluding amount invested in corporate bond to the extent of 50% of NOF)/repo (including CBLO) borrowing plus net RBI borrowing (through LAF/ Intra-Day Liquidity/ Liquidity Support) plus the minimum prescribed NOF. - vii.
 A PD should annually achieve a minimum turnover ratio of 5 times for Government dated securities and 10 times for T-Bills/CMBs of the average month-end stocks.
 The turnover ratio in respect of outright transactions should not be less than 3 times in Government dated securities and 6 times in T-Bills/CMBs (Turnover ratio is the ratio of total purchase and sales during the year in the secondary market to average month-end stocks). - viii.
 PDs should submit periodic returns, as prescribed by RBI, from time to time. - ix.
 Operations of the PDs are subject to prudential and regulatory guidelines issued by RBI from time to time.

-1.6 Facilities from RBI
+1.5 Facilities from RBI